Tekion Corp —Automotive Inventory Management

 relevant for decision-making”.

-Understanding Developer Constraints
+Designing for Developer Constraints

 All pages of in the project was designed on the 8-pt grid on Figma.
 This requires changing the nudgeValue=8 in Figma preferences.